DirksiBoi/CYCLOPS/README.md

-# CYCLOPS
+# TheSHaDOW
-Research Project Documentation goes here.
+Documentation for the Trojan Horse TheSHaDOW.